The performance in ICC tournaments, the main reason why KL Rahul should not open for Team India in T20Is.

 Of the 13 T20Is (which is a sizable number), he has played in Multi-nation tournaments, KL Rahul has gone past fifty on four occasions, but under the least pressure situation.
 Unsurprisingly, not once did he contribute with the bat when India needed him the most.

 Not that KL Rahul is a bad batter.
 If so, he wouldn’t have been able to score these many runs with a good consistency.
 He is undoubtedly one of the most elegant batters in World cricket.
 But he is a player that goes into a shell when it comes to pressure matches.
-His intent has always been to block instead of attack, which takes his wicket most often than not.
+His intent has always been to block instead of attack, which takes his wicket more often than not.

 Instead of facing the new ball, he could be an asset with the old ball down the order.
-Just like ODIs, where he has been positive and successful more as a middle-order batter, India need to take this chance if they continue to be the world leaders.
+Just like in ODIs, where he has been positive and successful more as a middle-order batter, India need to take this chance if they continue to be the world leaders.
 If not, Team India need KL Rahul, the opener to change his approach by being more positive right from ball one against top teams.

 Thanks for reading!
 What do you think about the performance of KL Rahul for Team India in multi-nation T20I tournaments?
 Please email your thoughts to email@example.com